-This Pre-Prod system contains a limited set of the patient health record of Military Service Members, Veterans and/or their beneficiaries containing personally identifiable information (PII) and protected health information (PHI) with both demographic and medical care data elements such as Social Security Number, DoD Electronic Data Interchange Personal Identifier (EDIPI) - the system default prime identifier, VA Integration Control Number (ICN), name, date of birth, mailing address, patient admission and discharge information, medical benefit and eligibility information.
-The answer to question 1.1. provides a full list of key data elements used by the system.
+The system contains a consolidated health record for patients (Military Service Members, Veterans and beneficiaries) and includes personally identifiable information (PII)/protected health information (PHI) such as Social Security Number, DoD Electronic Data Interchange Personal Identifier (EDIPI) - the system default prime identifier, VA Integration Control Number (ICN), name, date of birth, mailing address, patient admission and discharge information, medical benefit and eligibility information, etc. The answer to question 1.1. provides a full list of key data elements used by the system.
 Meanwhile, the intended purpose(s) of use of each key data element can be found in the answer to question 2.1.